-The following Farm Tax Program exemptions are available:
+The following Farm Property Class Tax Rate Program exemptions are available:

 FBR religious exemptions